-During 2023, the Company paid approximately \$44,000 of expenses payable to Mikchalk Lake, LLC, an entity in which our Executive Chairman retains an ownership interest.
+During 2024, the Company paid approximately \$0.1 million expense to Mikchalk Lake, LLC, an entity in which our Executive Chairman retains an ownership interest.
 These expenses were for lodging and other business-related services and were approved by the Board's Independent Directors.

-16. Reportable Segments
+15. Reportable Segments

-The Company has two reportable business segments: (i) Leasing and Related Operations which involves acquiring and leasing, primarily pursuant to operating leases, commercial aircraft, aircraft engines and other aircraft equipment and the selective purchase and resale of commercial aircraft engines and other aircraft equipment and other related businesses and (ii) Spare Parts Sales which involves the purchase and resale of after-market engine parts, whole engines, engine modules and portable aircraft components.
+The Company has two reportable segments: (i) Leasing and Related Operations, which involves acquiring and leasing, primarily pursuant to operating leases, commercial aircraft, aircraft engines, and other aircraft equipment, the selective purchase and resale of commercial aircraft engines and other aircraft equipment, and service and maintenance related businesses and (ii) Spare Parts Sales, which involves the purchase and resale of after-market engine parts, whole engines, engine modules, and portable aircraft components.

-The Company evaluates the performance and allocation of resources of each of the segments based on profit or loss after general and administrative expenses.
+The Company's Chief Operating Decision Maker ("CODM") is Austin Willis, Chief Executive Officer.
+The CODM evaluates the performance and allocation of resources to each of the segments based on income or loss from operations.
 While the Company believes there are synergies between the two business segments, the segments are managed separately because each requires different business strategies.
-The Company's CODM is Austin Willis, Chief Executive Officer.